Ciela-Institute/caustics/paper.md

 gravitational lensing simulation experience may effectively engage with the software.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.
-All of these elements combine to make `Caustics` a capable lensing simulator to support machine learning applications, and classical analysis.
+All of these elements combine to make `caustics` a capable lensing simulator to support machine learning applications, and classical analysis.

 `Caustics` fulfills a timely need for a differentiable lensing simulator.